Hardiboard siding is NOT a replacement for cedar wood siding.

 There are many benefits to using hardiboard but websites sometimes provide false information to promote hardiboard siding.
 One big mistake they make is saying that paint will last 15 years on hardiboard siding and only 3-5 years on cedar wood siding.
 This is dead wrong.
 If there is a huge paint build up your paint will peel.
 However if you remove all the paint from your original wood siding you will get that 15 plus years too.
 Click here for an article on Why Paint Peels .
 Some painters have a paint shaver that removes the old paint and will not hurt the wood.
 I had this done to my house to get more of a life out of a paint job.

 I get many emails from homeowners saying they plan to remove their vinyl siding .
 I think that’s great.
 Then they go on to say they will install hardieboard siding.
 Why in the world would you throw money away when you already have wood siding on your house!
 If your siding is old then it’s from old growth wood and that wood is like iron.
 Don’t waste it!

 Some Other Points

 Some other points to keep in mind when considering a siding is that wood is a natural insulator.
 Hardiboard which is a cement product will hold the cold like a freezer.
 Hardi is promoted as being durable due to its cement content and is therefore resistant to termites and other pests.
 But so is cedar.
 That said it is more likely that termites would infest the wood behind the hardiplank or cedar where the wood can remain damp.
 A big plus however is that the fiber cement will not ignite when exposed to direct flame or extreme heat.
 It has been rated for fire resistance rated construction.

-Again, hardiboard siding is a good product and should be thought of as a second option to cedar wood siding.
+Again, hardiboard siding is an OK product and should be thought of as a second option to cedar wood siding.
 If your building is historic then you should stick with cedar wood siding.
 Manufacturers and contractors aggressively promote hardiboard and sometimes may neglect to mention some of the things covered in this article.